dudmc3/mork30/DOCS.md

 > days shall be considered regulation of water

 ### Definitions
+(The authors don‘t work for the Water Board and so you should consult the regulations for the full and official defnintion.
+The information here is our interpretation, offered here in hopes that it is helpful.)

 *Collection* of water means adding it to a storage reservoir, and if it is refill, holding it for at least 30 days.
 This includes re-storage of controlled water.